-20 The role of the Enlarged Board is to provide a broad base for consultation among IUFRO officeholders as defined above.
+19 The role of the Enlarged Board is to provide a broad base for consultation among IUFRO officeholders as defined above.

-21 Members of the Enlarged Board who do not belong to the Board have no vote.
+20 Members of the Enlarged Board who do not belong to the Board do not vote.

 ARTICLE VIII: President